toddfast/webbish-boilerplate/README.md

 Webbish Boilerplate
 ===================

-This repository contains a minimal Webbish application.
-Fork it for use in your own projects.
+This repository contains a minimal, working [Webbish](https://github.com/toddfast/webbish) application.
+Fork it and start coding.